stolostron/rhacm-docs/_pages/checklist.md

 horizontal: false
 ---

-See the following list for guidance when peer reviewing pull requests.
+See the following list for guidance when creating or updating content.
+Also use this when peer reviewing pull requests, as well.
+See _Technical writing standards_ for more details and access to style manuals and other information.

 ## Writing and reviewing checklist